cocode/firedata/README.md

 *Note* that fire data can vary unexpectedly.
 Last year (2020) to total acres burned reported in the json data dropped 1 m acres on 9/21.
 I do not currently know why.
 And last year's Cal Fire json data shows "AllAcres" as 1,280,426 acres at the end of the year but the Cal Fire summary says 4.1m acres in total.
+My guess is that 1.28M is what Cal Fire handled directly, with federal and local agencies handling the rest of the 4.1M.

 Prior to 2021-06-16 I was collecting the data manually, so there are gaps in the data.
 I did back-fill some from the internet archive. '